finwistic

 Stan Weinstein·Stan Weinstein — Stage Analysis Masterclass (TraderLion)·Trading PsychologyProcess & Discipline

-Teaching Michelle and the next-trade mindset: treating every trade as independent
+Teaching Michelle and the next-trade mindset: why each trade must be independent

 "The next trade is all that matters."